thesis-perl/perl/_PRESS-RELEASE.md

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
-  "Mentor.me has been a great help in building my coding ability.
+  "Codify has been a great help in building my coding ability.
 I feel much more confident when attempting problems and I know my mentor will always have my back in case I need help."

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
-  "Whether you are a mentor looking to help out the coding community or an eager student looking to get a head start in the coding world, checkout Mentor.me!"
+  "Whether you are a mentor looking to help out the coding community or an eager student looking to get a head start in the coding world, checkout Codify!"